arvigeus/AZ-204/Learning Path/App Service.md

 ##### Continuously deploy code

-If your project has designated branches for testing, QA, and staging, then each of those branches should be continuously deployed to a staging slot.
+If your project designates branches for testing, QA, and staging, then each of those branches should be continuously deployed to a staging slot.
 This allows your stakeholders to easily assess and test the deployed branch.

 ##### Continuously deploy containers

 For custom containers from Azure Container Registry or other container registries, deploy the image into a staging slot and swap into production to prevent downtime.
 The automation is more complex than code deployment because you must push the image to a container registry and update the image tag on the webapp.

 - **Build and tag the image**: As part of the build pipeline, tag the image with the git commit ID, timestamp, or other identifiable information.
-It’s best not to use the default “latest” tag.
+It’s best not to use the default "latest" tag.
 Otherwise, it’s difficult to trace back what code is currently deployed, which makes debugging far more difficult.
 - **Push the tagged image**: Once the image is built and tagged, the pipeline pushes the image to our container registry.
 In the next step, the deployment slot will pull the tagged image from the container registry.
-- **Update the deployment slot with the new image tag**: When this property is updated, the site will automatically restart and pull the new container image.
+- **Update the deployment slot with the new image tag**: When this property is updated, the site automatically restarts and pulls the new container image.

+#### Sidecar containers

+In Azure App Service, you can add up to nine sidecar containers for each sidecar-enabled custom container app.
+Sidecar containers let you deploy extra services and features to your container application without making them tightly coupled to your main application container.
+For example, you can add monitoring, logging, configuration, and networking services as sidecar containers.

+You can add a sidecar container through the **Deployment Center** in the app's management page.

 ### Explore authentication and authorization in App Service